veeva/vaultjavasdk-maven-plugin/README.md

 ## How to run

 You can either configure the goals in your IDE or run them directly through the Maven command line.
 The following example is for running the **clean**, **package**, and then **deploy** goals through the command line when the parameters are not configured in the pom.xml:
-* Navigate to your project's base directory (where the pom.xml is located):
+* Navigate to your project's base directory (where the pom.xml is located) and execute the following:

     > mvn vaultjavasdk:clean vaultjavasdk:package vaultjavasdk:deploy -Dusername=test@user.com -Dpassword=test0000 -DvaultUrl=testurl.veevavault.com